-- 1. Keep hearing aid batteries away from pets, children and people with cognitive, intellectual or mental health challenges. - 2.
-Never put a hearing aid battery in your mouth. - 3.
-Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
-If a battery has been swallowed or placed inside any part of the body, seek immediate medical attention. - 4.
-Do not recharge zinc-air batteries they may leak or explode. - 5.
-Do not attempt to dispose of batteries by burning them. - 6.
+- 1. Keep batteries away from children, mentally disabled persons, and pets. - 2.
+Do not place batteries in your mouth.
+Consult a physician immediately if a battery has been swallowed, as they can be harmful to your health. - 3.
+Do not recharge zinc-air batteries they may leak or explode. - 4.
+Do not attempt to dispose of batteries by burning them. - 5.
 Used batteries are harmful to the environment.
-Please dispose of them according to local regulations or return them to your hearing care professional. - 7.
+Please dispose of them according to local regulations or return them to your hearing care professional. - 6.
 Batteries may leak.
-Remove the battery if you leave the hearing aids unused for longer periods. - 8.
+Remove the battery if you leave the hearing aids unused for longer periods. - 7.
 If the batteries are not inserted correctly, the device will not work and the batteries may build up heat.
 If this happens, please remove the batteries.